-Ahead of my event tomorrow I decided to publish my thought process and plan to unearth the topic of stigma for Single Mothers.
+Ahead of the event tomorrow I decided to publish my thought process and plan to explore the topic of stigma for Single Mothers.

-Stigma was the first thing I addressed when I started my Instagram page less than a year ago.
+Stigma was the first thing I addressed when I started my Instagram page in 2018.
 It was the combination of a few incidents that had led me to feeling uncomfortable and misjudged by the label I felt I wore I like a shining beckon.
 Surely there was a better term to describe us, surely the label was outdated now?
 So, in a random epiphany I went with the combo Independent Mother.

 As the front page of this website explains, the dictionary definition in my view is a far more accurate cluster of words that define us.

 The word Single to me sounds solitary and alone but not in an uplifting way.

 Yet as a parent we may be a single entity, but I see my son and I as a team of which I am leading with my head held high in the face of adversity, that to me is a sign of strength and independence.

 At the start of this journey into the unknown of social media the two most prominent statements that had been held over me like a looming dark cloud were still very much a force that clearly held control over my thought process.

 The first was that of my Mother.
 On hearing I was pregnant and would be doing it alone she said “But Zoe, it takes two to make a baby because it takes two to raise one”.